 Following on from Mars her first album which met with universal acclaim from the press who promised her “a bright future” (Libération) and rated her as “one of this new year’s best surprises” (A Nous Paris), Trans extended is a light-filled journey, inspired by the traces left by exile, transmission and encounters of the kind which lead us to hitherto unknown places and reveal a new side to ourselves we have never previously explored.

-Macha Gharibian has performed in France and international venues such as the Ottawa International Jazz Festival (Canada), New York Rockwood Music Hall (US), and in Russia, China, Taïwan, Hong Kong, Colombia, Afghanistan, Armenia, Algeria, Belgium.
-She also played at the Paris Jazz Festival, Fête de l’Humanité, Marciac l’Astrada, Tourcoing Jazz Festival, Rocher de Palmer, Nantes Pannonica, Paris Duc des Lombards, New Morning, Café de la Danse…
+Macha Gharibian has performed in France and international venues such as the Ottawa International Jazz Festival (Canada), New York Rockwood Music Hall (US), and in Russia, China, Taïwan, Hong Kong, Colombia, Afghanistan, Armenia, Algeria, Belgium, Switzerland.
+She also played at the Paris Jazz Festival, L’Olympia, Jazz In Marciac l’Astrada, Tourcoing Jazz Festival, Jazz in Juans, Marseille Jazz des Cinq Continents, Rocher de Palmer, Nantes Pannonica, Paris Duc des Lombards, New Morning, Café de la Danse…